mljar/mercury/README.md

 ### Use variables in the code

 To use variables in the code simply define the variable with the same name as the widget name.
 You can also assign the same value as defined in YAML.
-Please define all variables in the one cell (it can be below the cell with YAML config).
+Please define all variables in one cell (it can be below the cell with YAML config).

 When the user interacts with widgets and clicks the `Run` button, the code with variables will be updated with user selected values.